Supporting Children with Medical Conditions Policy

 - Be reviewed annually or when there is a change in the condition of the child

 - Be easily accessible whilst preserving confidentiality.
-With parents consent the care plan and a photo of the child are displayed in the school office.
-A copy is kept with the medication in both the child’s class room and the school office
+A copy is kept with the medication in both the child’s classroom and the school office.
+Copies of all IHCPs are kept in a file in the school office with children’s photos attached.

 - Outline educational provision if the student is unable to attend school